SILEX Laser Isotope Separation Technology

 Uranium ESG focus – nuclear power for a clean energy future

 Our key application – uranium production and enrichment, is core to our ESG focus.
-In an energy-hungry, carbon-constrained world, nuclear energy offers the unique possibility to produce emissions-free baseload energy at very competitive costs to renewables, whilst providing stability to the world’s electricity grids.
+In an energy-hungry, carbon-constrained world, nuclear energy offers the unique possibility to produce emissions-free stable baseload energy at very competitive costs to renewables, whilst providing stability to the world’s electricity grids.
 Nuclear is the perfect complement to renewables.

 SILICON

-Silex is developing its SILEX laser enrichment technology for the production of highly enriched ‘Zero-Spin Silicon’ – an enabling material for silicon quantum computing.
 Quantum computing will transform humanity’s computing capabilities, allowing complex and difficult global issues to be solved, such as:

 • more powerful modelling of global climate systems to help develop climate change mitigation and adoption strategies; and